 The European Showrunner Programme (ESP) is designed for brilliant series writers with a strong creative vision, who know their craft and enjoy creative collaboration as well as leading teams.

-Building on this foundation, the ESP aims to provide them with key insights and skills related to the production and creative leadership sides of the showrunner’s position, such as
+Building on this foundation, the ESP aims to provide the participants with key insights and skills related to the production and creative leadership aspects of the showrunner’s position, such as

 • understanding budgets